JuttaAliisa/MommysSnackBar/README.md

 [CSS - Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_uri) - used for validating the CSS<br>

 ## ACKNOWLEDGEMENTS
+- My everloving husband for granting me the time to make this project and further my education
-- Code Institute for all the material and support offered<br>
+- Code Institute for the opportunity
-- Slack community for great involvement in helping each other<br>
+- My fellow OCT 2023 group for mental and peer support
 <hr>